Tech Salary Negotiation: Get Paid What You're Worth

 Negotiation Tactics That Actually Work

 Never give a number first.
 When asked for your expected salary, deflect: 'I'd like to learn more about the role and what you're offering before discussing numbers.'
 If pushed: 'I'm targeting market compensation for this level and location, which based on my research is in the $X-Y range.'
-Use competing offers as leverage.
+Use competing offers as use.
 If you have a competing offer, mention it: 'I have an offer from [Company] for $X. I'm more excited about this role — can you match or improve on that?'
 The silence technique: After they give you a number you're not satisfied with, pause.
 Say 'I appreciate the offer.
 Based on my research and experience, I was expecting something closer to $X. Is there flexibility there?'
 Then be quiet.
 The discomfort of silence often leads to counter-offers.

 Negotiating Equity: The Most Underestimated Lever